 Dear Miss.
 Rose, I am writing to show my interest in joining University of Birmingham for a postgraduate program.
 I would like to apply for the Advanced Engineering Management MSc: Construction management and I was wondering if this program includes an internship period?
-Is there any opportunity to work while studying my master?
-Thank you! - Vivian
+Is there any opportunity to work while studying my Masters?
+Thank you!

-Hi Laura, Thanks for your question!
-For my Global History masters the contact hours were around 7 hours per week for Semester 1 and 2, all in the form of seminars.
+Hi, thanks for your question!
+For my Global History Masters the contact hours were around 7 hours per week for Semester 1 and 2, all in the form of seminars.
 Over summer in Semester 3 you don't have any teaching hours as you're just doing your dissertation project, and you have meetings with your supervisor and then independent study and research time.

 In terms of the teaching hours, currently our standard teaching days are as follows: Monday, Tuesday & Thursday: 0900-1900 Wednesday: 0900-1300 Friday: 0900-1800 So all your classes will take place within those hours!
 The latest I had anything scheduled was until 6pm on one day in my first semester.

 I hope that helps!
 Let me know if you have any other questions!
 I took the Globalisation since 1945 module which is one of the core modules from from MA Contemporary History course, and I also took the Historical Methods course which all MA History students take, so I can try to answer any more specific questions you have.